FunctionalJerk/FunctionalJerk.github.io/projects/Blume.md

 **Lennart Posch** - *text and composition*
 **David Hanraths** - *arrangement and production*

-*Audio recording will be uploaded shortly!*
+*Audio recording and pictures will be uploaded shortly!*

 *We are caught in the eternal challenge to reconstruct intentions and create meaning from interaction.
 Hiding among the melodies we speak or dream, the Nature of these intentions remains incomprehensable.*